emtee40/APDE-wiki/Preview-Mode.md

- > Note: Preview mode is a feature is new in v0.5.1.
+ > Note: Preview mode is new in v0.5.1.

 ### Basics